exercism/problem-specifications/exercises/book-store/description.md

-To try and encourage more sales of different books from a popular 5 book series, a bookshop has decided to offer discounts of multiple-book purchases.

 To try and encourage more sales of the 5 different books they sell of a popular series, a bookshop has decided to offer discounts of multi-book purchases.